Introduction

 - Apply an even bead of adhesive to the window or body flange.

-- Insert the glass into the window opening and center it (2 technicians required).
+- Insert the glass into the window opening and center it (requires 2 technicians).

-NOTE: Open windows and doors while the window is left to dry, and do not move the vehicle (slamming doors creates excess pressure that can cause the window to loosen).
+NOTE: Open windows and doors while the window is drying and do not move the vehicle (slamming doors creates excess pressure which may cause the window to loosen).

-Use adhesive tape to prevent the glass from falling out.
+Use masking tape to prevent the glass from falling out.

 Final operations:

-- Connect all electrical connections and check the correct operation of the elements.
+- Connect all electrical connections and check that the components are working properly.

-- Install the connected elements and check the accuracy and reliability of fastening.
+- Install the connecting elements and check the accuracy and reliability of the fastening.

-- Perform a visual inspection to ensure that gaps and connections are even.
+- Perform a visual inspection to ensure gaps and connections are uniform.

-- The convertible body is significantly different from «sedan».
+- The convertible body differs significantly from the sedan.
 These differences apply not only to its appearance and functionality.
-To achieve the required stability, it is necessary to strengthen the structure.
+To achieve the required stability, the structure must be reinforced.

-- The design of a closed body with a shell is not possible, because there are no roof beams.
-Therefore, in order to ensure sufficient stability (especially with regard to torsional rigidity) The convertible top uses a different method.
-This is achieved through structural changes to existing body elements «sedan» and installation of additional reinforcing elements.
+- The closed body design with a shell is not possible, since there are no roof beams.
+Therefore, to ensure sufficient stability (especially with respect to torsional rigidity) of the convertible top, another method is used.
+This is achieved by structural changes to the existing elements of the sedan body and the installation of additional reinforcing elements.

-NOTE: If a damaged vehicle is placed on a straightening stand with all of its components remaining in place, the body needs support to take some of the load off.
+NOTE: If a damaged vehicle is placed on a straightening stand with all its components remaining in place, the body will need to be supported to relieve some of the load.

 When performing body repairs, the following design features should be noted: